 Services and Resources

-Members may access up-to-date next generation sequencing platforms and analyses to facilitate translational HIV research.
+Members may access up-to-date next generation sequencing platforms and analyses to facilitate laboratory and translational HIV research.

 Laboratory Infrastructure and Viral Stock

-The VP Core’s imaging facility is a mecca for international researchers seeking training in four Delta vision deconvolution microscope systems, OMX structured illumination-based (SIM) super resolution system, a general use fluorescence microscope with three cameras and microinjection capabilities, all of which are available to Third Coast CFAR members.
+The VP Core imaging facility is a mecca for local Third Coast CFAR members, as well as (with approval) collaborating national and international researchers seeking training.
+Four Delta vision deconvolution microscope systems are available, as well as an OMX structured illumination-based (SIM) super resolution system.
+A general use fluorescence microscope with three cameras and microinjection capabilities is also a Core service.

 Viral Pathogenesis Journal Club

 The VP Core invites researchers and research trainees to join in lively, interactive critical assessment and discussion of recent peer-reviewed papers that focus on topics including, but not limited to, HIV-related virology, immunology, pathogenesis, treatment, and vaccine design.
-Please contact Dr. Ann Carias to join the Journal Club mailing list.
-The club meets on the first and third Monday of each month.
-The Third Coast CFAR provides lunch the first Monday of each month.
+Please email Angel Aviña to join the mailing list, and indicate interest in rotating as a presenter.
+The Viral Pathogenesis Journal Club meets on two Mondays per month from noon to 1:00 p.m.